 Serviced offices eliminate setup downtime

-Open plan offices have become near ubiquitous, but it’s not a one-size-fits-all system.
-While there’s an argument for panoptic productivity (spurring motivation from the fact that you’re always in view), it doesn’t work for everyone.
+Open-plan offices have become very common, but it’s not a one-size-fits-all system.
+While there’s a productivity argument (that staff will always be motivated to work because they’re always in view), it doesn’t work for everyone.

 That said, open plan layouts are flexible and allow for reconfiguration as your business grows.
 One example is the Salvation Army-owned property at 140 Elizabeth Street.

 The building is offered as a ‘core and shell’ space across six storeys.
 Companies are encouraged to create their own identity within the space.
 This means tenants are able to select colours, fittings, carpet and whether concrete ceilings are exposed or not.
 Floor plans are malleable and the landlord even chips in to assist tenants with their proposed fitouts.